If you want to enhance the performance of your laptop, or extend the lifespan of an old PC, then consider installing a new SSD.

 1. Locate the M.2 PCIe slot

-This slot is usually easy to find in desktops, but in laptops the location will vary - it's typically under the bottom panel, or under the keyboard.
+2. This slot is usually easy to find in desktops, but in laptops the location will vary - it's typically under the bottom panel, or under the keyboard.
 Refer to your owner's manual for the exact location, as every system looks slightly different.

-2. Insert the SSD
+3. Insert the SSD

-Depending on your computer, there might be a heat sink or screw that needs to be removed prior to inserting your new NVMe PCIe SSD.
 To insert your Crucial NVMe PCIe SSD, hold the SSD carefully by the sides.
 Do not touch the gold connector pins.
 Align the notches in the SSD with the ridges in the PCIe slot, then insert at a 30-degree angle.
 Do not force the connection.
+To secure the drive, it might be necessary to insert the screw into the provided mount on the motherboard.
+Do not overtighten the screw.

 1. Reassemble your system

-2. Turn on your computer
+3. Turn on your computer

 Turn on your computer.
 Unless you removed your old storage drive in a previous step, the computer is booting from the old drive.
 Part 3 will walk you through how to clone your data to use your new drive to boot up.

-With some motherboards, you might see some messages about configuring to increase speeds of NVMe SSDs or about enabling and disabling shared bandwidth of SATA and NVMe ports.
-This is not a malfunction.
-You can configure your hardware for optimal performance and avoid malfunctions by obtaining detailed information about your motherboard from the manufacturer.
+With some motherboards, you might see some messages about configuring to increase speeds of NVMe SSDs, or about enabling and disabling shared bandwidth of SATA and NVMe ports.

-Part 3: Copy your data
+Part 4: Copy your data

 The longest part of the SSD install process is copying everything from your old drive to your new SSD.
 Before you start, get a sense of how long this will take by referring to our chart below.